Zero tolerance: Narcotics

-In the United States zero tolerance, an approach against drugs, was originally designed as a part of the War on Drugs under Presidents Ronald Reagan and George H. W. Bush ostensibly to curb the transfer of drugs at the borders.
+In the United States, zero tolerance, an approach against drugs, was originally designed as a part of the war on drugs under Presidents Ronald Reagan and George H. W. Bush – ostensibly to curb the transfer of drugs at the borders.
 Law enforcement was to target the drug users, rather than the transporters or suppliers, under the assumption that harsh sentences and strict enforcement of personal use would reduce demand and strike at root cause of the drug problem.
 The policy did not require additional laws; existing law was instead enacted with less leniency.
-Similar concepts in other countries, such as Sweden, Italy, Japan, Singapore China, India, and Russia have since been labeled zero tolerance.
+Similar concepts in other countries, such as Sweden, Italy, Japan, Singapore China, India, and Russia have since been labeled zero-tolerance.

 A consistence of zero tolerance is the absolute dichotomy between the legality of any use and no use and the equating all illicit drugs and any form of use as undesirable and harmful to society.
 That contrasts the views of those who stress the disparity in harmfulness among drugs and would like to distinguish between occasional drug use and problem drug use.
 Although some harm reductionists also see drug use as generally undesirable, they hold that the resources would do more good if they were allocated toward helping problem drug users, instead of combating all drug users.
 For example, research from Switzerland indicates that emphasis on problem drug users "seems to have contributed to the image of heroin as unattractive for young people."

-More generally, zero tolerance advocates holds the aim at ridding the society of all illicit drug use and that criminal justice has an important role in that endeavor.
-The Swedish Parliament, for example set the vision a drug-free society as the official goal for the country's drug policy in 1978.
-The visions were to prompt new practices inspired by Nils Bejerot that were later called "zero tolerance."
+More generally, zero-tolerance advocates hold the aim of ridding society of all illicit drug use and that criminal justice has an important role in that endeavor.
+The Swedish Parliament, for example, set the vision "a drug-free society" as the official goal for the country's drug policy in 1978.
+The visions were to prompt new practices inspired by Nils Bejerot that were later called "zero tolerance".
 In 1980, the Swedish Minister of Justice dropped its practice of giving waivers for possession of drugs for personal use after years of its lowering of thresholds.
 The same year, police began to prioritize drug users and street-level drug crimes over drug distributors.
 In 1988, all non-medicinally prescribed usage became illegal, and in 1993, the enforcement of personal use was eased by permitting the police to take blood or urine samples from suspects.
 The unrelenting approach towards drug users, together with generous treatment opportunities, has received the United Nations Office on Drugs and Crime's approval and is cited by the United Nations as one of the main reasons for Sweden's relatively-low drug prevalence rates.
 However, that interpretation of the statistics and the more general success of Sweden's drug policies are disputed.